-Name of the code generation target (e.g. 'weave') for which to add an implementation code: str or dict-like, optional namespaces: dict-like, optional dependencies: dict-like, optional
+Name of the code generation target (e.g. 'weave') for which to add an implementation.

+code: str or dict-like, optional

 What kind of code the target language expects is language-specific, e.g. C++ code allows for a dictionary of code blocks instead of a single string.